 Quito, although close to the equator, is at a high altitude.
 Therefore, the temperature during the day tends to be in 60’s F and at night it can get into the 40’s F. Please make sure you have the proper clothing packed!

 The Galápagos climate is tempered by the Humboldt Current, so you do not experience extreme heat found elsewhere at this latitude.
 The warmest weather is December to June when temperatures range from 72-90 °F (22-33°C), and the water temperature is in the mid 70’s°F (mid-20’s°C).
 From July to November, temperatures are cooler and range from 60-75°F (18-24°C), when average water temperature rarely reach 70°F (21°C).

 Snorkeling and Diving Gear

 You can bring your own snorkeling gear and wetsuit, or rent gear in the Galápagos.
 G Adventures provides the snorkeling gear for free and then you would need to rent a wetsuit for $5-$10 a day.
 They sometimes don’t have wetsuits for larger people or petite sizes.
 The water can be cold in the Galápagos, but one participant told me that she did not rent the wetsuit and was just fine without it.

 While our itinerary does not list much snorkeling, I have been told by our group that there were lots of opportunities for snorkeling on the trip and that they snorkeled on four separate occasions.
 Some of the locations have a strong current and are too deep to stand, other locations are much calmer and easier to handle.
-You must use your judgement and tour leader’s advice to determine whether it is safe for you to go into the water.
+You must use your judgment and tour leader’s advice to determine whether it is safe for you to go into the water.